microsoft/winget-cli/README.md

-# Welcome to the Windows Package Manager Client (aka WinGet) repository
+# Welcome to the Windows Package Manager Client (aka winget) repository

-This repository contains the source code for the Window Package Manager Client (aka WinGet).
+This repository contains the source code for the Window Package Manager Client (aka winget).

 The packages available to the client are in the [Community repo](https://github.com/microsoft/winget-pkgs).